himan5hu31/image-coloring/README.md

-# Image Coloring with Encoder-Decoder CNN based Deep Learning Model Streamlit-based Webapp
+# Image Coloring with Encoder-Decoder CNN based Deep Learning Model & Streamlit-based Web app
 This project aims to develop an image coloring system that can color grayscale images using a deep learning encoder-decoder CNN model.
 The model is trained on the Kaggle Landscape Pictures dataset, which contains grayscale landscape images and their corresponding colored images.
 A web application is then created using Streamlit, which allows users to upload their own grayscale images and colorize them using the trained model.

 ### Requirements